Gerguevara/mirrorTest/README.md

+# Instructions

-# to run the project
+to run the project:
 "node input.hand.js"

-#to run the test
+to run the test:
 "npm run test"